-The aspect was selected most times (84-100 %) for all sites except for Arosa (4 %) and Baulmes (0 %) (Figure 6).
-In Baulmes, this may relate to the fact that there are only 26 mapped shallow landslides available and that all grassland areas in the valley are located on the south-east facing slope, which includes non-landslide points.
+The aspect was selected most times (84 %-100 %) for all sites except for Arosa (4%) and Baulmes (0%) (Fig. 6).
+In Baulmes, this may relate to the fact that there are only 26 mapped shallow landslides available and that all grassland areas in the valley are located on the south-east-facing slope, which includes non-landslide points.
 The rest of this site is covered with forest, which was not considered for our evaluation.
 Arosa is located in a wide circular-shaped valley with no dominant slope expositions, and no typical aspect for shallow landslides is present.
-For the remaining eight sites, the sectors ranging from W to NE are strong indicators of no shallow landslides occurring, while E to SW facing slopes are favourable for shallow landslides
+For the remaining eight sites, the sectors ranging from west to north-east are strong indicators of no shallow landslides occurring, while E-SW-facing slopes are favourable for shallow landslides (Persichillo et al., 2017; Lombardo and Mai, 2018).
+The coefficient size of the individual aspect sectors varies slightly from site to site, indicating that aspect may be more predictive in some areas (e.g.